Mills College, CA

 - Director, Hellman Summer Science and Math Fellows Program, 2007 – Present

-- Principle investigator, Student Understanding and Realizing Potential for Attaining Scientific Success (SURPASS) Program, 2016 – Present
+- Principal Investigator, Student Understanding and Realizing Potential for Attaining Scientific Success (SURPASS) Program, 2016 – Present

 - Director, Pre-Nursing Program, 2017 – Present